 - The lesser-known eastern side of Cypress Hills is surprisingly beautiful, with striking badland-esque terrain lining the valley.
 Take Brady Coulee Road for a winding tour through the beautiful hills and valleys, which then back-road routes to Pine Cree Regional Park.

 The Northwest Territories of Canada sports the perfect balance of wild and unkempt beauty while also having the resources and organized spots needed for things such as visitor information sites, campgrounds, picnic areas, and more.
-This territory is where I would love to do some road trips in Canada in the coming years.
+This territory is where I would love to do some road trips in the coming years.
+I have heard that there are some of the best Canadian road trips here!
 In the Northwest Territories there are three major highways you can take to have this experience in the NWT:

 - Dempster Highway: You can take the Alaska Highway through Yukon to reach this well-known route.
 It goes through an array of landscapes, from mountains to alpine plains, skirting by various lakes you can stop at.
 From Eagle Plains, you can even take a quick drive to the Arctic Circle!
 Continue onward to the Western Arctic town of Inuvik.
 Campbell Lake is nearby, where you can enjoy a variety of lake activities.

 - Highway to the Arctic Ocean: From Inuvik, you can take the Inuvik-Tuktoyaktuk Highway to the Arctic Ocean.
 This is the first road built that stretches out to North America’s polar shore, which is pretty cool in itself.
 You’ll see wilderness abound, from caribou to Grizzly bears.
 Make sure to check on the road conditions of this highway before you set off, and ensure your vehicle is up to the job!